 The work of Grünberg Patterson is supported by three basic components: a respectful, collaborative relationship; the resilient strength of the human spirit; and strengthening family and communities.
 In our practice, we do many kinds of work with many kinds of people.

 The Grünberg Patterson Team is growing!
-Check out our About Us section for information on our NEW practitioners, Georgette Whitehead, MSW and Dr. Carmen Thompson (introduction coming soon)!
-Georgette is accepting new clients, and Dr. Thompson will be joining us later this summer.
-Please contact us with any questions or to make an appointment.
+Check out our About Us section for information on our NEW practitioners, Georgette Whitehead, MSW and Dr. Carmen Thompson!
+Georgette and Dr. Thompson are both accepting new clients.
+Please contact us with any questions, or to make an appointment online, click here.

 A Respectful, Collaborative Relationship